britishredcrosssociety/mapping-services-crisis-response/README.md

 * local community groups
 * local charities

-What software systems are used:
+Software systems, Red Cross are used:

 > To be confirmed